Melanocortin: FDA-approved

 Setmelanotide (Imcivree) is an MC4R agonist approved for chronic weight management in patients with genetic obesity.

 Afamelanotide (Scenesse) is an MC1R agonist approved for patients with erythropoietic protoporphyria to increase pain-free light exposure.

 Clinical trials

 PL9643, an ophthalmic solution, is being tested in phase 3 clinical trials to determine safety and efficacy in patients with dry eye.
 PL9643 activates MC1R, MC3R, MC4R and MC5R.
 Completed Phase 2 studies demonstrated positive results for the treatment of dry eye disease.

 Dersimelagon (MT-7117) is an orally administered MC1R agonist being tested in phase 3 clinical trials to evaluate safety and tolerability in patients with erythropoietic protoporphyria or X-linked protoporphyria.

-AP1189 is an orally administered MC1R and MC3R agonist being tested in three phase 2 clinical trials to study safety and efficacy in patients with rheumatoid arthritis and idiopathic membranous nephropathy.
+Resomelagon (AP1189) is an orally administered MC1R and MC3R agonist being tested in three phase 2 clinical trials to study safety and efficacy in patients with rheumatoid arthritis and idiopathic membranous nephropathy.

 Function

 The melanocortin system is one of the mammalian body's tools to regulate food intake in a push-pull fashion.
 The only neurons known to release melanocortins are located in the arcuate nucleus of the hypothalamus.
 However, melanocortins are also produced by keratinocytes in response to UV exposure.
 Accordingly, there is a subpopulation called POMC neurons and one called AgRP neurons.
 When POMC neurons release α-MSH, appetite is decreased.
 On the other hand, when AgRP neurons release AgRP, appetite is stimulated.

 Leptin, the energy surfeit hormone, and Ghrelin, the hunger hormone, are upstream regulators of the melanocortin system in the brain.
 These hormones also regulate the release of peptides other than the melanocortins.
 Disturbance of the leptin-melanocortin pathway can lead to early onset obesity as well as various metabolic disorders and suppressed immune function.